 Q: What is the difference between the teaching methodology in your institute and others?

 A: At JIMS, we follow an eclectic mix of inbound and outbound learning.
 The teaching methodology focuses on industry and academic exposure.
-The classroom modules lay emphasis on introduction to concepts and builds theoretical foundation using multimedia presentations, role-plays, case studies, live projects, internships, on-the-job trainings and industry projects.
-The key here is experiential learning, which enables our students to exhibit competencies that are most desired by the global businesses.
+The classroom modules lay emphasis on introduction to concepts and build a theoretical foundation using multimedia presentations, role-plays, case studies, live projects, internships, on-the-job training, and industry projects.
+The key here is experiential learning, which enables our students to exhibit competencies that are most desired by global businesses.

 To connect theory and practice, a plethora of techniques are used.
 To name a few:

-- Amalgam of theory and practice through visits such as port visits, industrial visits, FIEO seminars, knowledge symposium, exporters’ meet etc. Students take up through industry research projects where in students work with the corporates and find solutions to real business problems.
+- An amalgam of theory and practice through visits such as port visits, industrial visits, FIEO seminars, knowledge symposium, exporters’ meet, etc. Students take up through industry research projects wherein students work with corporates and find solutions to real business problems.

 - Activity-based learning where student teams drive various club activities.
-Some of the clubs are MARQUEST-The Marketing club, SAMANVAY-The HR club, International Business Club, etc.
+Some of the clubs are MARQUESS-The Marketing club, SAMANVAY-The HR club, International Business Club, etc.

-- Teaching through Social Sensitisation (Self Society and Organisations) where we focus on imbibing social values and individual’s social responsibility, and create connect with society through various non-government organisations (NGOs).
-Students workout solutions to social problems and try to bring the change for societal benefit.
+- Teaching through Social Sensitisation (Self Society and Organisations) where we focus on imbibing social values and individual’s social responsibility and create connect with society through various non-government organizations (NGOs).
+Students work out solutions to social problems and try to bring the change for societal benefit.

-Further students complete industry project and field studies.
+Further students complete industry projects and field studies.
 They participate at various conferences and seminars and publish their research work in journals of repute.

 Q: How are you preparing your students to be industry-ready?

-A: At JIMS, the first few months are spent on imparting industry knowledge, teaching tools and techniques that enable students to identify, connect and analyse their acumen.
-They gain this experience through lectures from industry experts, workshop conducted by corporate mentors, seminars and corporate conclaves.
-In addition to this, they are given opportunity to pick live projects and work in the industry.
-Students also take up social projects for a holistic learning.
+A: At JIMS, the first few months are spent on imparting industry knowledge, teaching tools, and techniques that enable students to identify, connect and analyze their acumen.
+They gain this experience through lectures from industry experts, workshops conducted by corporate mentors, seminars and corporate conclaves.
+In addition to this, they are given the opportunity to pick live projects and work in the industry.
+Students also take up social projects for holistic learning.
 They complete eight-week training with industry that equips them with business problem identification and resolution.
-Group discussion on business-related issues and interview preparation are a continuous exercise.
+Group discussion on business-related issues and interview preparation are continuous exercises.